Deterministic and Reliable Software-Defined Vehicles: key building blocks, challenges, and vision: Main building blocks for Software Defined Vehicles

-Vehicular systems need to communicate both with other systems within and outside the vehicle.
-While most intra-vehicular communication is expected to be through wired physical layers, this does not have to be the norm.
-It is impractical to consider wired physical layer for inter-vehicular contexts.
+Vehicular systems need to communicate with other systems within and outside the vehicle.
+While most intra-vehicular communication is expected to be through wired physical layers, this does not have to be the norm. \Cref{tab:soa_wiredBusesComparison} provides an overview of the main buses that may be used for intra-vehicular communications.

-Within inter-vehicular contexts, the \ac{v2x} paradigm, is of increasing importance considering the advent of both \ac{v2v} scenarios and smart cities.

-The usage of cloud infrastructure is also an integrated part of the \ac{sdv} paradigm, requiring \ac{v2i} wireless communications.
-For example, CARIAD, the initiative from the Volkswagen group towards \acp{sdv}, launched an uniform application store for all brands within the Volkswagen group~\cite{2023-Vehicle-Abstraction-Layer-23}, that indicates a strong cloud presence within its ecosystem.

-While intra-vehicular systems tend to be interconnected with \ac{can}, \ac{lin}, FlexRay, or \ac{most}, they are unsuitable to the higher volume of data and interconnections of centralized architectures.
-Therefore, existing solutions, such as Ethernet, if associated with determinism mechanisms (further discussed in~\cref{sec:blocks:deterministic}), can provide the required time-critical high throughput to both \ac{io} and control data streams~\cite{Bandur2021}.

-\ac{can} has a limitation of 1 megabit per second of date rate, while \ac{canfd} raises the practical maximum date to 6 megabits per second with a higher 64 byte data field, while keeping the limitations on number of nodes and cable length~\cite{Bandur2021}.

-While legacy buses like \ac{can} or \ac{lin} can and will continue to be on edge intra vehicular systems, such as smaller more specific \acp{ecu}, sensors and actuators, the long term objective is the edges nodes to be also connected through Ethernet~\cite{IEEE_SA_d1_03}.
-In the meantime, automakers aim at integrating legacy \ac{can} or \ac{lin} based components by integrating in zonal \acp{ecu} \ac{can} controllers or gateways~\cite{IEEE_SA_d2_02}.